EmirErtorer/EmirErtorer/README.md

 Hi, I’m Emir
-I'm a Junior Computer Science and Engineering Student at Yeditepe Univeristy who is interested in game development and machine learning
+I'm a Junior Computer Science and Engineering Student at Yeditepe Univeristy who is interested in game development and machine learning.

 You can reach me from my email: emir1.ertorer@gmail.com